narwhaltribe/pyCycle/README.md

 This plugin provides basic thermodynamic cycle modeling tools for OpenMDAO.
 It's main feature is the inclusion of a FlowStation variable that provides access to isentropic flow relationships.

+### Differences from Justin's Code

+This fork aims to update the plugin to comply with OpenMDAO 1.0 Alpha.

 # Pre-Reqs